josephhjoo/buyeriq/README.md

 ## What it does

-When a boutique investment bank runs a sell-side M&A process, an analyst has to build a list of potential buyers and find the right contact at each firm — work that's traditionally done by manually browsing the web and judging how confident they are that each contact is correct and current.
+When a boutique investment bank runs a sell-side M&A process, an analyst has to build a list of potential buyers and find the right contact at each firm.
+This is work that's traditionally done by manually browsing the web and judging how confident they are that each contact is correct and current.

 BuyerIQ automates that workflow: